Ultra-endurance nutrition

 2) Continuous control

-Ultra management is based on short loops: check the intake, the volume, then the tolerance, and correct progressively.
+Ultra management relies on short loops: check intake, then volume, then tolerance, and correct progressively.

-The goal is to stay in a functional zone rather than searching for a perfect target every hour.
+The goal is to stay in a functional zone rather than chase a perfect hourly target every time.

 Point 1